SUI-Components/sui/packages/sui-logger/README.md

 Options:

 - **`userId` {String}** - User id to add to all logs
-- **`trackerName` {String}** [optional] - Tracker name that will be used by the microservice [ms-adit--mushroom](https://github.mpi-internal.com/scmspain/ms-adit--mushroom) to process logs/metrics.
-It defaults to `adv.logger` if no value is provided
+- **`trackerName` {String}** [optional] - Tracker name that will be used by the microservice
   > 💡 Please note that, if you decide to use a custom trackerName, you'd need to create a custom provider inside the ms-adit--mushroom microservice.
-See [this example for reference](https://github.mpi-internal.com/scmspain/ms-adit--mushroom/pull/164)

 ### Server side logging